artefactual/atom-docs/user-manual/import-export/csv-import.rst

-   If you are working with hierarchical data and you include a ``parentID`` value in a CSV import that cannot be matched on import (for example, the parent is not included in the CSV, and a matching parentID is not found in the keymap table duing import, AtoM will add the record as a top-level description.
+   If you are working with hierarchical data and you include a ``parentID`` value in a CSV import that cannot be matched on import (for example, the parent is not included in the CSV, and a matching parentID is not found in the keymap table during import, AtoM will add the record as a top-level description.
 The console output shown on the :ref:`Job details <job-details>` page of the related import job will say "attaching to root" for that record.